Aryaan03/TeleVitality_Connect/Sprint2.md

 The backend API now provides a robust foundation for managing user authentication, profiles, and appointment scheduling with role-based access control.

+### Frontend Development

+## **Features Implemented in This Sprint**

+### **Doctor Pages**
+- **Doctor Register Page**: Doctors can register with their details.
+- **Doctor Login Page**: Secure login functionality for doctors.
+- **Doctor Profile Page**:
+  - Added fields for specialties and availability schedules.
+  - Viewing and editing profiles are now separated for better usability.
+  - Doctors can update their availability slots.
+  - Enhanced profile display with a visually improved layout.

+### **Patient Pages**
+- **Appointments Page**:
+  - Patients can view their appointment history.
+  - Updated appointment slots functionality for scheduling.
+- **Profile Page**:
+  - Enhanced profile display with sections for personal, medical, and insurance details.
+  - Viewing and editing profiles are now separated.

+### **Home Page**
+- Improved visual design with better navigation and layout.

+### **General Enhancements**
+- Added specialty and availability schedules to doctor profiles.
+- Enhanced navigation across various pages.

+### **Testing**
+- Cypress (for end-to-end testing)

+---

+## **Cypress Test Cases**

+### Pages Covered:
+1. Doctor Profile Page
+2. Home Page
+3. Contact Page
+4. Forgot Password Page

+Test cases include:
+- Verifying page rendering.
+- Validating required fields in forms.
+- Mocking API responses for success and failure scenarios.
+- Checking navigation and redirection.

+---

+## **How to Run Cypress Tests**

+1. Start the development server:

+    npm run dev

+2. Open Cypress Test Runner:

+    npx cypress open

+3. Select "E2E Testing" and choose a browser.

+4. Run test files such as:
+    - `doctorProfile.cy.js`
+    - `homePage.cy.js`
+    - `contact.cy.js`
+    - `forgotPassword.cy.js`

+---

+## **Key Highlights of This Sprint**

+1. Added pages for doctor registration, login, profile management, and availability scheduling.
+2. Enhanced patient appointment functionality with history tracking and slot updates.
+3. Improved visual design of the Home Page and navigation across the platform.
+4. Added basic Cypress test cases for key pages like Doctor Profile, Home Page, Contact Page, and Forgot Password.

+---

+## **Future Enhancements**

+1. Add more comprehensive Cypress tests for other pages like Dashboard and Appointment Management.